mia-platform/documentation/docs/development_suite/api-console/api-design/microservice-containers.md

 Clicking on the sidecar name in the table, you enter the sidecar configuration page.
 From this page you can inspect and update the configuration as well as adding configMaps, secrets, update the docker image and all the other settings, the same way as you can edit a microservice configuration.

 :::info
 The main container and other [special sidecar containers](#special-sidecars) cannot be removed nor modified from this section.
 These containers are directly managed from other sections of the Console.
 Read below for more.
 :::

-In this example you can see the same sections that are present in the microservice detail too.
+This page reflects the same sections that are present in the microservice detail too.
 To correctly configure these sections check out the relative documentation:

 - [General](/development_suite/api-console/api-design/services.md#manage-microservices)
 - [Environment Variables](/development_suite/api-console/api-design/services.md#environment-variable-configuration)